Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers: Seeker Simulator Validation

 \subsubsection{Experimental Setup}

 To assess each simulator's coverage of diverse seeker characteristics, we evaluate the diversity of the generated utterances.
-Using 300 held-out Reddit-derived profiles per simulator, we conduct dialogues with GPT-5-mini as the supporter, following the baselines in Section~\ref{sec:5.2.2-baselinesimulators}.
-Details on simulator-specific profile construction are provided in Appendix~\ref{app:profile-construction-each}.
+Using 300 held-out profiles per simulator, we conduct dialogues with GPT-5-mini as the supporter.
+We compare our simulator against four baselines: ClientCAST \cite{wang2024clientcenteredassessmentllmtherapists}, ESC-Judge, ESC-Role, and Eeyore.
+Details on simulator-specific profile construction are in Appendix~\ref{app:profile-construction-each}.
 For each dialogue, seeker utterances are aggregated into a single embedding using the all-MiniLM-L6-v2 to capture the seeker’s overall expressive pattern \cite{reimers-gurevych-2019-sentencebert}.